menu icon

 Parmigiano Reggiano is my favorite cheese to use while cooking.
 I have used it often in other recipes such Shrimp Scampi Dip, Shrimp Scampi with Zucchini Noodles, and Warm Spinach Dip with Parmesan.
 It adds an amazing bold flavor to the dish.

-How Do You Make Southern Mac and Cheese?
+How to Make Southern Baked Mac and Cheese

 There are so many ways to prepare traditional, homestyle, baked, soul food mac and cheese (however you want to describe baked mac and cheese).
 I am not a fan of mac and cheese that is watery and has too much liquid.
 I do not like mac and cheese that is dry and does not have a cheesy texture.
 My preferred dish has a crunchy crust on top, with cheesy goodness within.